krisrs1128/info-uncertainty/_posts/2019-08-29-wrangling.md

 upstream, mainly around,

 1. Problem Formulation: What are you trying to do, and why does it matter?
-2. Data Wrangling: How does the data need to be stretched, squeezed, and srubbed to make it suitable for automatic, algorithmic processing.
+2. Data Wrangling: How does the data need to be stretched, squeezed, and scrubbed to make it suitable for automatic, algorithmic processing.

 From the previous lecture / rant, we know that data are diverse, so it's no